 In related news, IDF spokesman Brigadier General Daniel Hagari said that military units discovered the entrance to a Hamas tunnel at Al-Shifa Hospital in the Gaza Strip.
 According to IDF footage, the tunnel is located between buildings on the Al-Shifa Hospital campus.
 In addition, according to Daniel Hagari, IDF units also discovered a Hamas truck carrying weapons, similar to the truck used in the attack on Israel on October 7.

-Asked whether Israel was inflicting thousands of Palestinian casualties in retaliation for Hamas’ October 7 attack, the leader said: “We dropped leaflets, we called people (in the Gaza Strip) and told them to leave.
-Many have left.”
-The Israeli prime minister affirmed that the IDF’s goal in the military campaign was to destroy Hamas.
+Asked whether Israel was inflicting thousands of Palestinian casualties in retaliation for Hamas' October 7 attack, the leader said: "We dropped leaflets, we called people (in the Gaza Strip) and told them to leave.
+Many have left."
+The Israeli prime minister affirmed that the IDF's goal in the military campaign is to destroy Hamas.

 Earlier in the day, the US State Department said Washington and the Jewish State were actively consulting on ensuring the safety of civilians in the Gaza Strip.
 Speaking to reporters, US State Department spokesman Matthew Miller said Washington also expressed concern about the situation of US citizens in the West Bank who cannot transit through Israel.
 He hoped the Jewish State would fully comply with the visa waiver program.
 (CBS News/Reuters)